Spring Farm suburb profile

 Spring Farm rental market trends

-The rental market in Spring Farm has experienced moderate growth, with house rents increasing 7.7% over the past year to $700 per week, while unit rents have seen a 3.3% rise to $470 per week.
-As a developing suburb with expanding amenities, Spring Farm offers promising opportunities for both renters and investors seeking value in a growing community.
+The rental market in Spring Farm has experienced moderate growth, with house rents increasing by 5.9% over the past year to $720 per week.
+However, there is no data available for unit rents, indicating a potential lack of unit supply in the area.
+As a developing suburb, Spring Farm offers opportunities for investors focusing on house rentals.

 Suburbs near Spring Farm